 Sunspots are carried by the Sun’s rotation from east to west, taking nearly 14 days to cross the face of the Sun.
 From the Earth the Sun appears to make a complete rotation in about 27 days (slightly longer than the true rotation of nearly 25 days and is due to the Earth having moved slightly further along its orbit around the Sun).
 A complete solar rotation (of around 27 days) is often called a “Carrington Rotation”.
 This numbering system was started by the English solar amateur astronomer, Richard Carrington, in 1853 starting at “1”.This system has survived to this day and it is still widely used particularly by amateurs.
 We are now at Carrington Rotation Number 2155 and this number will go on increasing by one every 27.2753 days into the future.

 The number of sunspots rises and falls with the 11-year sunspot cycle.
 It is not exactly 11 years long but can vary by several years either way.
 The strength of the sunspot cycle also varies and some are stronger and more active than others.
 The current sunspot cycle (No. 24) does not seem to be as strong as previous cycles 22 and 23 but the period of sunspot maximum when the solar disk is more spotted than other time especially near sunspot minimum, seems to be lasting longer.
-See our sunspot activity graphs on the Downloads page.
-Both graphs (1978-1995 and 1995-2014) are based on the solar observations made by the members of the SPA Solar Section.
+See our sunspot activity graphs under Reference/Graphs and Forms for starters.
+Both graphs (1978-1995 and 1995-2018) are based on the solar observations made by the members of the SPA Solar Section.